 For example, did you survive an objectively horrible upbringing, overcome a significant setback (think hard drugs, prison, or disability), or do military tours in a war zone?

 Now, no one cares if a hard life turned you into a piece of shit.
-But if you’ve used those trials or tragedies to become an upstanding citizen, then the dangerous or destructive parts of your life are as much a body of work as any successes afterwards.
+But if you’ve used those trials or tragedies to become an upstanding citizen, then the dangerous or destructive parts of your life are as much a body of work as any successes afterward.

 People love a success story, but they worship a comeback (or come up).
-Comeback and come up stories display skills, knowledge, and experience.
+Come back and come up stories display skills, knowledge, and experience.
 More importantly, they offer people hope.
 If you made it out of hell, they can too.

 Maybe your life hasn’t been filled with noteworthy experiences or remarkable accomplishments.
 That’s OK.
 Most people are pretty boring.
 Building a body of work doesn’t restrict you as much as you might think.
 Any ordinary person can take on a challenge to become extraordinary.
 Think: